Happymic/EEERover2024/metro-starter-arduino/README.md

 ## Building the project

 Additional libraries are needed to use Arduino IDE with the Metro M0 board and WiFi module.
-[Follow the instructions from Adafruit](https://learn.adafruit.com/adafruit-metro-m0-express/arduino-ide-setup) to add support for the Metro M0 board in Arduino IDE.
+[Follow the instructions from Adafruit](https://learn.adafruit.com/adafruit-metro-m0-express/arduino-ide-setup) to add support for the Metro M0 Express board in Arduino IDE.

-The WiFi communication functions are provided by the WiFi101 library, which also must be installed with the Library Manager.
-The library installs its own set of example sketches and has an [API reference](https://www.arduino.cc/en/Reference/WiFi101).
+The WiFi communication functions are provided by the WiFiWebServer library, which also must be installed with the Library Manager.
+The library installs its own set of example sketches and has an [API reference](https://github.com/khoih-prog/WiFiWebServer).
 The demonstration code in this repository is based on these examples.

 ## Network configuration